- Sensitive skin is easily irritated by stimuli that would not normally cause unpleasant reactions

 In rare cases, allergic reactions can be life-threatening.
 If you experience difficulty breathing or swallowing and/or swelling in the face, mouth or throat, seek immediate medical attention.

-The symptoms of sensitive skin include skin reactiveness to products, redness, itchiness and small bumps.
-In more severe cases, often due to contact dermatitis, it can result in cracked skin, blisters and discolored patches of skin.
+When the barrier is weakened, skin is easily irritated by a number of factors including skin care products and the environment – factors that don’t normally cause skin reactions.
+The symptoms of sensitive skin include redness, itchiness and burning.
+In severe cases, often due to contact dermatitis, it can result in cracked skin, blisters, pain and discolored patches of skin.

 If you’re struggling to care for your sensitive skin or if you have a sudden onset of skin sensitivity, consult a doctor or dermatologist.
-He or she will be able to determine what course of action will keep your sensitive skin as healthy and comfortable as possible.
+They will work with you to determine a treatment plan to improve the symptoms of your sensitive skin.

 - Arif T. (2015).
 Salicylic acid as a peeling agent: a comprehensive review.
 Clinical, cosmetic and investigational dermatology, 8, 455–461. doi:10.2147/CCID.S84765